metauni/metauni.github.io/about/tech.md

     How it works
 ---

-This page is a series of videos with short descriptions, intended as a bare-bones guide to navigating metauni and using its tools effectively.
+This page is a series of videos with short descriptions, intended as a bare-bones guide to the tech underlying metauni.
+For more instructions on particupating at metauni, see the [instructions](https://metauni.org/posts/instructions/instructions) page.

 # Boards